WebAssembly/component-model/design/mvp/Binary.md

 * The second `0x00` byte in `canon` stands for the `func` sort and thus the `0x00 <u32>` pair standards for a `func` `sortidx` or `core:sortidx`.
 * Validation prevents duplicate or conflicting `canonopt`.
+* When there is no `string-encoding` present, the default value is `utf8`.
+  For all other values, the default value is "none".
 * Validation of the individual canonical definitions is described in [`CanonicalABI.md`](CanonicalABI.md#canonical-definitions).